Event Cleaning

 EventCleaning:

-# prune events containing jets with no primary vertx,
+# prune events without a primary vertex,

 # etc.